mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

     * `ROTATION`

-        three space angular rotation relative to a coordinate system.
+        three space angular displacement of an object or coordinate system relative to a {{term(cartesian coordinate system)}}.

     * `SENSOR_ATTACHMENT`